Wednesday, October 21, 2009

 Getting Serious part II

-We presented over 100 Get Serious postcards collected over the summer to the leader of Islington, Councillor Terry Stacy, at the October Council Meeting.
+We presented over 100 Get Serious postcards to the leader of Islington, Cllr Terry Stacy, at the October Council Meeting.
 Islington Council are already doing a great deal to combat climate change, but there is more that needs to be done.
 We would like them to pledge to cut CO2 emissions by 40% by 2020, and produce a plan saying how they will do it.

 We will be continuing the campaign over the next few months.